Jonas Lie (painter): Background

 Lie was born in Moss, in Østfold county, Norway.
 His father Sverre Lie (1841–1892) was a Norwegian civil engineer and his mother Helen Augusta Steele (1853–1906) was an American from Hartford, Connecticut.
 He was named for his father's cousin (and brother-in-law), the famous Norwegian author Jonas Lie, who had married his father's sister Thomasine.

 Following his father's death in 1892, 12-year-old Lie was sent to live with Thomasine and Jonas Lie in Paris.
 His aunt and uncle's home was a meeting place for famous artists such as Henrik Ibsen, Bjørnstjerne Bjørnson, Edvard Grieg, and Georg Brandes.
 He had already received drawing instruction from Christian Skredsvig in Norway, and Lie attended a small private art school in Paris.
 The following year he traveled to the United States, where he joined his mother and sisters in New York City.

-From 1897–1906, he trained at the Art Students League of New York.
+From 1897 to 1906, he trained at the Art Students League of New York.